Table of Contents

 - In patients with chronic chest infections, bacteria infiltrate the lymph nodes in the hilum (lymphadenopathy) which later calcify due to the chronic inflammatory response of the body.
 These calcified lymph nodes are seen on the x-ray in the hilum as hyper-dense white opacities.

-- Sometimes infection causes the formation of pneumatoceles, small false pockets containing air.
+- Sometimes the infection causes the formation of pneumatoceles, small false pockets containing air.
 These are seen on the chest x-ray as rounded membranous pouches with darker center due to air.

 Air sometimes accumulates in the pleural cavity as a result of direct trauma to the chest and causes the lungs to collapse.
 This can be observed by the absence of interstitial lung markings and smooth black space/air where the collapsed lung should in the chest cavity.
 With a pneumothorax, the mediastinum can shift toward the affected side.
 With a tension pneumothorax, the mediastinum will shift toward the unaffected side due to pressure buildup on the affected side.